 CustomerId is only

 available in one specific service.
 To accomplish your goal, you can use

 OpenTelemetry Baggage to propagate this value across your system.

 OpenTelemetry uses Context Propagation to pass Baggage around, and each of the different library implementations has propagators that parse and make that Baggage available without you needing to explicitly implement it.

 Why does OTel Baggage exist?

 What should OTel Baggage be used for?

-OTel Baggage should be used for non-sensitive data that you’re okay with potentially exposing to third parties.
+OTel Baggage should be used for data that you’re okay with potentially exposing to anyone who inspects your network traffic.
 This is because it’s stored in HTTP headers alongside the current context.
+If your relevant network traffic is entirely within your own network, then this caveat may not apply.

 Common use cases include information that’s only accessible further up a stack.
 This can include things like Account Identification, User Ids, Product Ids, and origin IPs, for example.
 Passing these down your stack allows you to then add them to your Spans in downstream services to make it easier to filter when you’re searching in your Observability back-end.